This is Part 2 of a two-part post. Take a look at Part 1.

 Once you’ve thought deeply and analytically about your brand, your audience, and the results you want from your website, you’ll be ready to delve into details.
 Below, we’ve explained in further detail how to style your copy and images so that they serve your organization’s story.

-Your One Minute Message articulates one of your organization’s deeply held beliefs or values.
+Your Belief Message articulates one of your organization’s deeply held beliefs or values.
 It gives a brief overview of what you do and why it matters, but it doesn’t go into much detail.
 The idea is to get you and your audiences on the same page—from there, they can make a firmer commitment to your mission.
 Once they understand you, they might learn more about your programmatic details, volunteer, or donate.
 Before all that, though, they need to understand your mission without feeling overwhelmed.

 Alternatively, you can name what could happen if your organization does not accomplish its goal.
 In this way, you can leverage your audiences’ fear or concern.
 They’ll depend upon you to ensure the negative outcome does not come to pass.